ocaml/ocaml.org/data/planet/tarides/tarides-engineers-to-present-at-icfp-2021.md

 for so many, it's beneficial to those of you outside France because now you can hear professionals talk about cutting edge technology from the comfort of your own home.</p>
-<p>Tarides engineers, as well as our colleagues at <a href="https://tarides.com/ocamllabs.io">OCaml Labs
+<p>Tarides engineers, as well as our colleagues at <a href="https://tarides.com/ocamllabs.io - [404 Not Found]">OCaml Labs
 Consultancy</a> and <a href="https://segfault.systems/">Segfault Systems</a>,
 have some exciting presentations at this year's ICFP!
 Listen to talks on running OCaml on multiple cores, generating fuzzing suites, benchmarking, and the